MooreThreads/RetinaGS/README.md

   #### --SPLIT_MODEL
   Output individual ply files for each submodel plus interface information; consider adding this flag to improve read and write overhead when there are too many GS.

-  #### --SHRAE_GS_INFO
+  #### --NOT_SHRAE_GS_INFO
-  Transmit interface GS via communication, achieving the equivalent of single-GPU training results in formulation together with light path splitting.
+  By dafult, we transmit interface GS via communication, achieving the equivalent of single-GPU training results in formulation together with light path splitting.
-  When the --SPLIT_MODEL flag is enabled, consider not adding the --SHARE_GS_INFO flag to slightly speed up training and reduce GPU memory usage.
+  When the --SPLIT_MODEL flag is enabled, consider adding the --NOT_SHARE_GS_INFO flag to slightly speed up training and reduce GPU memory usage.

 </details>
 <br>